stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 - the over-subscribe ratio approach: the accumulative sizes of xoff for all PGs divided by over-subscribe ratio:
 - the congesting probability approach:
   1. specify the probability of congestion for each lossless buffer profile
-  2. put all probability * size together
+  2. put the product of all PGs together
 - the congesting factor approach: the congesting factor represents how many ports can suffer congestion at the same time at most.

+All the ways are configurable.
+The shared headroom pool won't be enabled if none of the configuration provided.

 We will detail these ways in the following chapters.